EmbarkStudios/physx-rs/README.md

 ## How does it work?

 TODO: Some high-level info about how the wrapper is constructed, and how we wrap inheritance stuffs?
 Uses `physx-sys` as a low-level blabla.

 ## Features

-List of currently supported PhysX stuff at the high level?
+TODO: List of currently supported PhysX stuff at the high level?

-## Known issues

-* blabla

 ## License